brightmart/text_classification/README.md

 Text Classification
 -------------------------------------------------------------------------
-the purpose of this repository is explore text classification methods in NLP with deep learning.
+the purpose of this repository is to explore text classification methods in NLP with deep learning.

 it has all kinds of baseline models for text classificaiton.